-A student's progress towards mastery of the curriculum must be the grading criteria for content course work.
+Grades for content coursework will reflect student progress towards mastery of the standards.
 Use of accommodations and modifications are to facilitate a student's access and comprehension of course work.
-If a student is not being successful, then the accommodations or strategies need to be revisited.
+If a student is not learning and grades do not reflect success, all teachers supporting the student will collaborate to review the accommodations.
+Teachers must provide the appropriate accommodations to ensure the student can demonstrate success with consideration of their current ability.